softindex/datakernel/examples/README.md

 is one of the basic modules of DataKernel and is **not** bound to web applications, these examples demonstrate how eventloops can be utilized with Net module for developing servers.

-* [RPC example](https://github.com/softindex/datakernel/tree/master/examples/rpc) - a simple example of utilizing remote procedure call module.
+* [RPC example](https://github.com/softindex/datakernel/tree/master/examples/rpc) - a simple example of utilizing Remote Procedure Call module.
     * [Remote key-value storage](https://github.com/softindex/datakernel/tree/master/examples/remote-key-value-storage) -
     with this detailed guide you can create a remote key-value storage with basic operations "put" and "get" utilizing RPC and Boot modules.

 * [CRDT example](https://github.com/softindex/datakernel/tree/master/examples/crdt) - demonstrates how CRDT (conflict-free
 replicated data type) algorithms manage merging of two replicas with conflicting states.

 ### Global web applications
 * [Global-OT editor](https://github.com/softindex/datakernel/tree/master/examples/global-ot-editor)